Ramsey, Cambridgeshire: Governance

 As a civil parish, Ramsey has a town council.
 It is elected by eligible residents of the parish who have registered on the electoral roll.
 The town council has 17 elected councillors and a parish clerk.
 In 2011 Ramsey became the first town council in the UK to be controlled by the UK Independence Party, In the 2015 election UKIP lost overall control of the council to independent councillors.

 Ramsey was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965 the town was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, as a result of the Local Government Act 1972, Ramsey was made part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Ramsey forms one of District Council's 29 district wards and elects three of its 52 councillors.
 District councillors serve for four year terms following elections to Huntingdonshire District Council.

-For Ramsey the highest tier of local government is Cambridgeshire County Council, which has its headquarters in Cambridge.
+For Ramsey the highest tier of local government is Cambridgeshire County Council.
 Ramsey is an electoral division and is represented on the county council by one councillor.

 Ramsey is in the parliamentary constituency of North West Cambridgeshire.

 Demography

 Population

 From 1801 to 1901 the population of Ramsey was recorded every ten years in the United Kingdom Census.
 In that time the population ranged between 1,894 (in 1801) and 4,823 (in 1901).

 From 1901 a census was taken every ten years, with the exception of 1941 due to the Second World War.

-All population census figures from the report Historic Census figures Cambridgeshire to 2011 by Cambridgeshire Insight.

-In 2011 the parish covered an area of 15718 acre and the population density of Ramsey in 2011 was 345.2 persons per square mile (133.3 per square kilometre).
+In 2011, the parish covered an area of 15718 acre and the population density of Ramsey in 2011 was 345.2 persons per square mile (133.3 per square kilometre).